How to Filter Water: 2023 Ultimate Guide by Experts

 3) Select Application

-It sounds confusing, but this is essentially where you’d prefer to install the filter or the situation in which the filter will be used.
+This is essentially where you’d prefer to install the filter or the situation in which the filter will be used.
 In some cases, this might mean zero installation – for instance, a pitcher filter just needs assembling before it can be used.

 The common at-home filter applications are:

 Consider the pros and cons of each type of filter application before you make a purchase.
+Again, we’ve discussed many of these filters in more detail later on.

 4) Install & Prepare the System